somhi/jtframe/doc/debug.md

 # Debugging

 If JTFRAME_RELEASE is not defined, the debug features can be used.
+Also check [the NVRAM saving](doc/sdram.md) procedure as it can be useful for debugging.

 ## GFX Enable Bus